Create and edit notebooks

 Create a remote notebook

-In the Big Data Tools window, right-click any of the configured servers or a folder and select from the context menu or press Alt+Insert.
+In the Big Data Tools window, right-click any of the configured servers, folder, or note and select from the context menu or press Alt+Insert.

 In the Create note dialog, enter the name of the notebook.
 You can use the